24/7 Outside Dog Outreach

 A.S.K. partners with adoption-focused nonprofits to transfer dogs that are easily adoptable and able to pass shelter evaluation assessments.
 A.S.K. also conducts re-homing services for dogs that require more extensive rehabilitation, but this is not our primary focus.
 As such, we only utilize a small number of special-needs foster homes for dogs that require socialization and adaptation to inside living.

-- Complete our dog survey so that we can help you find your match!
-Email your completed survey to firstname.lastname@example.org or snail-mail to A.S.K., PO Box 4055, Battle Creek, MI 49016.
+- Complete our online dog survey so we can help you find your match!
+You can also print the dog survey and email your completed document to firstname.lastname@example.org or snail-mail to A.S.K., PO Box 4055, Battle Creek, MI 49016.

 - If there’s a dog available that matches your interest, we will arrange a meet n’ greet at a public location in Battle Creek, Michigan.
 We encourage all human members of the household to attend the meet n’ greet.
 This is very important.